 You must provide a short name and a name for each new organization.
 These names are used to generate the URL for the organization's ArcGIS Online home page (for example, https://abc-yourname.maps.arcgis.com).

-• Short name—The first part of an organization's home page URL is the short name (abc in https://abc-yourname.maps.arcgis.com).
+- Short name—The first part of an organization's home page (site) URL is the short name (abc in https://abc-yourname.maps.arcgis.com).
+Learn more about Organization defaults for the short name.

 Caution:

-The short name is automatically saved to every item (site, dataset, and so on) that you create with ArcGIS Hub.
+The short name is automatically saved to every item (site, page, dataset, and so on) created or uploaded by members of the organization.
 You cannot readily change the short name once you create it, and doing so may result in broken links to your existing content.
 Choose a short name and a name that your organization is comfortable using for an extended period of time.
-This helps to prevent broken links and also to provide a consistent experience for people using ArcGIS Hub and viewing your content.
+This helps to prevent broken links and to provide a consistent experience for people using ArcGIS Hub and with private or public access to your content. - Select Next.

 Note:

-8. Choose a security question from the Security question drop-down menu and provide the answer in the Answer text box.
+Provide a different username and password than what you use for the employee organization.
+The credentials you provide in these steps must be unique to the community organization. - Choose a question from the Security question drop-down menu and provide the answer in the Answer text box.

-9. Read the terms of use and select I accept to agree to the terms.
+- Read the terms of use and select I accept to agree to the terms and select Next.

 Note:

-You can use your community administrator account to set up additional community administrator accounts for your colleagues.
+The new account is assigned a default administrator role and gives you authority to manage the community organization.
+For more information, see Community administrator.
+You can use your community administrator account to set up additional community administrator accounts.
 For more information, see Add a community administrator.

-Set up the ArcGIS Online organization home page
+Set up the ArcGIS Online community organization home page

 Note: